-Prior to the 2008 crisis, the LIBOR was called BBA (British Bankers Association) LIBOR.
-Following the 2008 controversies, ICE took the responsibility to calculate the LIBOR rate.
+Before the 2008 crisis, the LIBOR was called BBA (British Bankers Association) LIBOR.
+Following the 2008 controversies, ICE took the responsibility for calculating the LIBOR rate.
 Thus, in order to give a fresh name and make it different from earlier, it got a new name, ICE (Intercontinental Exchange) LIBOR.

 Along with the name, ICE also follows a slightly different process to calculate the LIBOR.
 BBA used to take estimates from about 200 member banks, but ICE reduced the reference bank to less than 20.

 Also, IBA oversees the LIBOR rates.
 The regulator includes benchmark users, financial analysts, and other experts.
 And this helps to maintain the authenticity of the LIBOR.
 This is one primary reason why LIBOR is safer now than it was a decade back.

 How does London Interbank Offered Rate work?